Introduction

 Before the interview

 To ace an interview, you need to do your research.
-This means researching the company, the interviewer and their roles in the company, and other relevant details such as market conditions or competition.
+This means researching the company, the interviewer, their roles, and other relevant details such as market conditions or competition.

-Before you even think about dressing up and heading out to meet with a potential employer, think about how much time has passed between receiving an offer letter or resume request and being asked to come in for an interview.
-If it’s been less than 24 hours since they contacted you, just say no!
-You want as much time as possible at home preparing for this meeting so take advantage of this rule if it applies here.
-If it doesn't, ask yourself whether there's enough time between now and when your interview takes place for both parties involved (you included) will benefit from taking some time off work (if applicable).
+Before you think about dressing up and heading out to meet with a potential employer, think about how much time has passed between receiving an offer letter or CV request and being asked to come in for an interview.
+If it’s been less than 24 hours since they contacted you, say no!
+You want as much time as possible at home preparing for this meeting, so take advantage of this rule if it applies here.
+Suppose it doesn't ask yourself whether there's enough time between now and when your interview takes place for both parties involved (you included) to benefit from taking some time off work (if applicable).

 On the day of the interview

-Before going into an interview, have some questions ready for your potential employer and yourself: what is it like working here?
+Before an interview, prepare questions for your potential employer and yourself: what is it like working here?
 What opportunities do employees have for advancement?
 How much vacation time do they offer?
 These questions demonstrate interest and knowledge of what goes on at that company, which can help set you apart from other candidates.
 If possible, try asking these questions over email ahead of time so that they come up naturally when meeting someone face-to-face – if not, bring them up once inside!

 During the interview